All posts

 The founder adapts to the shortcut.
 Workflows are built around it.
 The formal procedure that the shortcut replaced becomes foreign — something that would now feel disruptive and expensive to reintroduce.

 This normalization is the structural risk.
 The shortcut is no longer a deviation from the structure — it has become the structure.
+The timing trap analysis maps how deferral of structural decisions follows the same pattern — the temporary arrangement that was supposed to be revisited next quarter persists indefinitely.
 And when examined, it is the evidence of the shortcut that will be assessed, not the formal arrangement it replaced.

 Inconsistent information across contexts